Matt-and-Gib/gleemail/README.md

 - Be social
 - Be a glEEpal

 ***IMPORTANT NOTE:*** You are limited to sending no more than ~32,768 messages per session due to the size of the idempotency token (unsigned short- i.e. 2 bytes) and the necessity of confirmation messages.
 This decision was made to reduce message overhead and speed up encrypting and parsing.
 We understand that this limit will affect most users, and deeply apologize for the issue.
-There is simply nothing that we can do to change this, so just remember to power-cycle your glee-ware every once in a while.
+There is simply nothing that we can do to change this, so just remember to power-cycle your glEEware every once in a while.
 ___

 ### <a name="startup-codes"></a>**Startup Codes**

+During setup (the period before you start connecting to a glEEpal), the following startup codes may be entered to trigger additional behavior.

 |Code|Behavior|Notes|
 |----|--------|-----|